anilbhatcs/get_n_clean_data/run_analysis.md

 Note that the activity ID is excluded.
 Instead the molten data frame uses the descriptive activity name.

 ### Create the tidy data set
 The final objective of calculating the averages of each variable and creating a tidy data set is accomplished using the dcast() function.
 The tidy data set reshapes the molten data frame from the previous step back into a data frame containing the subject, activity and 66 columns of averages.
-The final tidy data set is written out to a file called activity_averages.txt.
-The column names for each variable are written to a separate file called features_averages.txt.
+The columns are made descriptive through pattern substitutions using the function gsub().